Keywords

 The physiological stress from elevated temperatures can also lead to systemic inflammation, which can affect the mammary glands.
 Inflammatory cytokines such as IL-6 and TNF-α may increase, potentially disrupting normal cellular functions within the mammary glands and further impairing milk production and quality (Abdelnour et al., 2019; Chen et al., 2023).
 Additionally, heat stress may exacerbate underlying health conditions, such as hypertension or diabetes, which can further complicate lactation.

 In summary, the impact of heat stress on lactating individuals is multifaceted, involving dehydration, hormonal imbalances, systemic inflammation, and potential exacerbation of pre-existing conditions.
-These factors collectively impair milk production and ejection, posing significant challenges for breastfeeding mothers in hot climates.
+These factors collectively impair milk production and ejection, posing significant challenges for lactating individuals in hot climates.

 In summary, understanding the pathophysiology of the effects of heat on lactation is crucial for developing strategies to mitigate these risks.
 Ensuring adequate hydration, maintaining a cool environment, and monitoring both lactating individuals and their infants for signs of heat stress are essential steps in safeguarding their health during periods of elevated temperatures.

+Socioeconomic and Evolutionary Contexts of Lactation.
 Transitioning from the biological complexities of human lactation to its wider contexts, human lactation also has profound socioeconomic implications.
 The economic impact of lactation is substantial, as human milk production contributes significantly to national economies by reducing healthcare costs (Alex et al., 2020).
 Lactation adequacy is influenced by social and health factors, underscoring the critical role of breastfeeding in developing countries (Kabotyanski et al., 2006).
+These factors include maternal employment, cultural norms, social support, and education level, all of which influence breastfeeding initiation and duration (Thulier & Mercer, 2009; Carter et al., 2021).
 The evolutionary and environmental influences on human lactation highlight its psychosocial, nutritional, and economic significance (Neville & Morton, 2001; Sadovnikova et al., 2020).
 Various demographic, physical, social, and psychological variables influence breastfeeding duration (Trott et al., 2012).
 Additionally, the nutritional and health aspects of human lactation underscore its importance in both developed and developing countries (Crowley, 2014; Neville & Morton, 2001).

 This review examines the significant impacts of climate change and excess heat on human lactation, highlighting unique challenges that require thorough investigation.
 Previous research has indicated that environmental factors, such as extreme temperatures and food scarcity, can impact lactation.
 However, there is a notable gap in focused studies addressing how these climate-induced changes specifically affect lactating individuals.
 This review aims to fill that gap by providing a comprehensive analysis of the intersection between global climate change and human lactation, emphasizing the urgent need for targeted mitigation strategies to support lactating individuals in a changing climate.

-The inclusion criteria for the review consisted of peer-reviewed articles, case reports, epidemiological studies, policy analyses, and reviews; publications in English; studies focused on the impacts of climate change on lactation or maternal and infant health; and relevant policy documents and reports from reputable organizations like WHO and UNICEF.
+The inclusion criteria for this review consisted of peer-reviewed articles, case reports, epidemiological studies, policy analyses, reviews, and preprints or working papers from reputable scholarly sources; publications in English; studies focused on the impacts of climate change on lactation or maternal and infant health; and policy documents and reports from recognized organizations such as the World Health Organization (WHO) and UNICEF.
 Conversely, the exclusion criteria eliminated papers not directly related to climate change or lactation, non-English publications, articles without full-text access, and opinion pieces lacking empirical evidence.

 Water scarcity, another consequence of climate change, has significant implications for hydration and lactation (Geissler et al., 1978; Kim & Yi, 2020).
 Adequate water intake is crucial for maintaining maternal health and ensuring sufficient milk production (Geissler et al., 1978).
+Dehydration decreases plasma volume and mammary blood flow, impairing milk synthesis efficiency (Bentley, 1998; Xie et al., 2022).
+Chronic stress associated with water scarcity may further suppress oxytocin release, hindering milk ejection.
 In regions facing water shortages, women may struggle to stay hydrated, impacting their overall health and ability to lactate effectively.
 This situation is particularly dire in areas where access to clean water is already limited, and the added stress of water scarcity can severely affect both maternal and infant health (Prentice & Prentice, 1995).

-Lactating females face increased physiological demands, making them particularly vulnerable to the impacts of climate change.
-During lactation, women require additional calories, nutrients, and hydration to produce sufficient breast milk (Cowie et al., 1979).
+Lactating individuals face increased physiological demands, making them particularly vulnerable to the impacts of climate change.
+During lactation, lactating individuals require additional calories, nutrients, and hydration to produce sufficient breast milk (Cowie et al., 1979).
 Climate-related challenges, such as heat stress and water scarcity, can hinder their ability to meet these increased demands, thereby affecting milk production and quality (Prentice & Prentice, 1995; Thulier & Mercer, 2009).

-In addition to socio-economic disparities, climate-related stressors, such as natural disasters and displacement, significantly impact lactating individuals.
+In addition to socio-economic disparities, climate-related stressors, such as natural disasters and displacement, significantly impact lactating individuals (Kuehn & McCormick, 2017; Khajehaminian et al., 2019).
 Different populations experience varying levels of vulnerability to climate change, with low-income and rural communities often being the most affected.
 These populations typically have limited access to healthcare, nutritious food, and clean water, making it difficult to cope with the additional stressors brought on by climate change (Delgado et al., 1985).
 Rural areas may face increased isolation during extreme weather events, further limiting their access to necessary resources and support (Casey & Hambidge, 1983).
+Empirical data on how displacement, extreme heat, and psychosocial stress jointly influence lactation remain limited.
+Research should prioritize culturally diverse populations to identify adaptive behaviors and protective community mechanisms that sustain breastfeeding during environmental crises.

 The influence of heat stress on milk production and composition is a critical area of concern.
-High temperatures can lead to dehydration, which reduces a woman’s ability to produce milk (Kim & Yi, 2020).
-Heat stress can also alter the composition of breast milk, potentially reducing its nutritional value and affecting infant growth and development.
-Ensuring adequate hydration and managing heat exposure are essential for maintaining effective lactation under changing climatic conditions.
+High temperatures can cause dehydration, which reduces a lactating individual’s ability to produce milk (Kim & Yi, 2020).
+Heat exposure can also alter the composition of breast milk, potentially decreasing its nutritional value and affecting infant growth and development.
+In addition to direct heat effects, broader climate-related stressors such as natural disasters and displacement can further disrupt lactation.
+Displacement often limits access to food, clean water, and healthcare (Kuehn & McCormick, 2017) and may increase exposure to unsanitary conditions and infectious diseases, negatively affecting both maternal and infant health (Kuehn & McCormick, 2017; Kim et al., 2019).
+The combined stress and trauma associated with these events can impair milk production and quality.
+Maintaining adequate hydration, nutritional intake, and access to healthcare resources is essential for supporting effective lactation under changing climatic conditions.

 Socioeconomic status (SES) is a major determinant of health outcomes, including those related to lactation (Pérez-Escamilla & Moran, 2022).
 Low-income families often have limited access to healthcare, nutritious food, and clean water, all of which are essential for maintaining optimal health and lactation (Adler & Newman, 2002).
 Climate change exacerbates these challenges by increasing the frequency and severity of extreme weather events, such as droughts and heatwaves, which disproportionately affect low-income communities (Gregory et al., 2023).
 These events can disrupt access to essential resources, further compromising the health of lactating mothers and their infants.